williamhunter/pascal-bindings-for-c/README.md

 # How to use C code in Pascal
-Examples that shows how to use libraries created in C in Pascal, specifically Free Pascal (or FPC).
+Examples that shows how to use libraries that were created in C in Pascal, specifically Free Pascal (or FPC).
 In other words: how to use C libraries from Pascal, or linking to C libraries from Pascal.

 ## Documentation